vbotka/ansible-freebsd-dns/README.md

 ## Role Variables

-Review the defaults and examples in vars.
+See the defaults and examples in vars.

-By default *named* and *dnssec* are disabled.
+By default the service *named* and *dnssec* are disabled.

 ```
 bsd_named_enable: false